 Basic Salt Scrub Recipe

-There are a lot of ways to customize this body scrub recipe but the basic recipe is pretty simple.
+There are a lot of ways to customize this DIY body scrub but the basic recipe is pretty simple.
 As long as you get the ratios right you’ll be totally good to go:

 - 1 cup of sea salt: choose from any of the options listed above (I like dead sea salt)

-- 1/4 cup of carrier oil: I prefer jojoba oil but olive oil, avocado oil and almond oil work well too.
-You can also use coconut oil but I find it can make the mixture a bit thick.
+- 1/4 cup of carrier oil: I prefer jojoba oil but olive oil, avocado oil, grapeseed oil and sweet almond oil work well too.
+You can also use melted or fractionated coconut oil but I find it can make the mixture a bit thick.

-- 1 tbsp optional add-ins: feel free to add some optional add-ins such as coffee grinds, almond meal, herbs (chamomile and lavender are great!) etc…
+- 1 tbsp optional add-ins: feel free to add some optional add-ins such as coffee grinds, almond meal, herbs (chamomile and lavender are great!), vitamin E oil etc…

 - In a large bowl, stir together sea salt and carrier oil until well combined.